YoofiBP/frontier-test/README.md

 ### Time Spent: 7 hours

-Bulk of the above time was spending debugging Puppeteer behaviour as I was getting it to behave consistently.
+Bulk of the above time was spending debugging Puppeteer behaviour to get it to behave consistently.
 Puppeteer has a long of asynchronous behaviour and using it to automate the form inputs predictably was a large part of the challenge.
 I also spent roughly 30 minutes debugging Typescript and Babel Transpiling issues.
 45 minutes was spent attempting to implement the Asynchronous endpoints however given the time already